President and New Class

 The WW Academy, in collaboration with MIT, is reinventing teacher education for the 21st century.
 Teacher candidates progress through a problem-based, individualized, adaptive curriculum by mastering core teaching competencies.
 WW Academy students experience the challenge-based curriculum in a blended environment, including online and face-to-face learning.
 Candidates are also immersed in clinical settings throughout their formal education in both Boston-area public schools and outside-of-school-time (OST) environments.
 Throughout their first two years of teaching they receive continued mentoring and professional development.

-Tracy assumes the Academy presidency as the institution of higher education prepares to welcome its first class of master’s degree candidates.
 In late 2017, the Massachusetts Board of Higher Education approved the Academy’s application to establish a mastery-based graduate school of education.
 The followed approval from the Commonwealth of Massachusetts to offer an initial, post-baccalaureate license for middle and secondary school teachers in biology, chemistry, and math.

 Among the first class of master’s candidates entering the WW Academy this fall are ten Design Fellows, who have spent the 2017–18 academic year helping to develop the competency-based program, and test all curriculum, assessments, games, simulations, and other components.
 They now continue in the school’s inaugural class as degree candidates.